ben-norton/stadocgen/mids/app/utils/transformers/README.md

 **levels_transformations.py** and **information_elements_transformations.py**
 - Transforms source MIDS Levels and Information Elements CSV files
-- Output stored in timestamped directory (data/output/yyyymmdd) and copied to parent output folder.
-Once verified, the timestamped folder can be removed.
+- Output from transformations is copied to the data/output folder

 **merge_source_files.py**
 - Merges the transformed MIDS levels and Information Elements CSV files into a single MIDS Termlist CSV